Kristina225/Frontend-Mentor-Project-Newbie---Order-summary-component/README.md

 ### What I learned

 In this challenge I learned the basics of how to work with media queries and how to add multiple backgrounds on a page (e.g. a background image and a background color).
-I also learned that the flow text-decoration underline in anchor elements is interrupted in letters with descenders (p, g...).
+I also learned that the flow of the text-decoration underline in anchor elements is interrupted in letters with descenders (p, g...).
 I solved this by removing the underline and adding a bottom border.

 ### Continued development